neve-linux/neveports/Packaging.md

 being invoked.

 <a id="build_profiles"></a>

 ## Build Profiles

-The `cbuild` system allows for flexible definition of profiles for different target architectures.
+The `nbuild` system allows for flexible definition of profiles for different target architectures.
 These profiles are used for both native and cross builds.